davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 SurveyTakingConversationMachine
 ```

 A conversational survey (`SurveyTakingConversationMachine`) is, in hindsight, just a voice agent running a state machine.
 I just didn't have the voice agent yet.
-My POC was five years too early for the tooling we now have with realtime agentic voice models!

 The POC didn't seem to get much traction internally, which had me scratching my head — the approach seemed like such a natural fit to me.
 Maybe the idea was too ahead of its time, maybe XState wasn’t mature enough for the team, or maybe I just wasn’t good at pitching. 😅